severin-lemaignan/knowledge_core/README.md

 It features full [ROS](https://www.ros.org) support.

-It stores triples (like RDF/OWL triples), and provides an [API](doc/api.md) accessible via a simple socket protocol.
+It stores triples (like RDF/OWL triples), and provides an [API](doc/api.md) accessible via a simple socket protocol or a ROS wrapper.

-[pykb](https://github.com/severin-lemaignan/pykb) provides an idiomatic Python binding, making easy to integrate the knowledge base in your applications.
+[pykb](https://github.com/severin-lemaignan/pykb) provides an idiomatic Python binding over the socket interface, making easy to integrate the knowledge base in your application.
+A similar API wrapper exists for ROS as well (see example below).

 It integrates with the [reasonable](https://github.com/gtfierro/reasonable) OWL2
 RL reasoner to provide OWL2 semantics and fast knowledge materialisation.

 Example
 -------

+This example uses the ROS API (see below), with some Pythonic syntatic sugar:

 ```python